-My passion for the environment started during my childhood when I spent many hours in safari cars in various Tanzanian national parks.
-In 2014 I travelled to Australia to study Environmental Management at James Cook University where I was lucky enough to dive the Great Barrier Reef and the Coral Sea, as well as study a variety of tropical ecosystems.
+My passion for the environment started during my childhood, spending many hours in Tanzanian national parks.
+In 2014 I travelled to Australia to study Environmental Management at James Cook University, where I was lucky enough to dive the Great Barrier Reef and the Coral Sea, as well as study a variety of tropical ecosystems.

 This is what prompted my interest in marine ecosystems, which is why I decided to do a M.Sc. in Coastal Ecology at the University of Agder.
 In 2018, I started working at GRID-Arendal as a Communications Officer and, following my recent graduation, I am now leading communications for various projects focusing on marine ecosystems.